pjbouchet/espresso/README.md

-accommodates: (1) the selection of any number of explanatory covariates (e.g., sonar frequency, previous history of exposure, feeding behaviour, source-whale range), (2) the comparison of dose-response functional forms (i.e., monophasic or biphasic), and (3) the appropriate treatment of both left- and right-censored observations (i.e., animals which display either an immediate response on first exposure, or no signs of response across the array of doses received, respectively).
+accommodates: (1) the selection of any number of explanatory covariates (e.g., sonar frequency, previous history of exposure, feeding behaviour, source-whale range), (2) the comparison of dose-response functional forms (i.e., monophasic or biphasic \[soon to be released\]), and (3) the appropriate treatment of both left- and right-censored observations (i.e., animals which display either an immediate response on first exposure, or no signs of response across the array of doses received, respectively).

 ## Getting started